 How are people homophobic?

 People can be homophobic in many different ways.
-Homophobia takes the form of insults, discrimination and even includes violence.
-Such abuse is motivated purely on the fact someone is of a different sexual orientation.
+Homophobia can take the form of insults, harassment and even violence.
+Such discrimination can happen verbally, in writing, in person or virtually.
+This bullying is born out of ignorance, irrational fear and immaturity.

 Everyday Homophobia